oslabs-beta/kalibrate/README.md

 ### For Production

-todo: env vars + db initialization
+todo: set env vars + db initialization w/ script and prisma cmds?
+May need to update docker file?

-Build the image for the production environemnt with:` npm run docker-build-prod`.
+Build the image for the production environemnt with: `npm run docker-build-prod`.
 YOu can verify that the `kalibrate-prod` image has been created by running `docker images`

 Create the production container with `npm run docker-prod:run`.
 You can verify that the container